coindxter/coindxter/README.md

 ---

 I'm currently workng on a project that will never be done.
 A Cyberpatroit hardening scirpt!
 One that you will never see.
 Writin in bash and python.
-Yuppie...
+Yippie...

 ---